ParaVerseGroup/ParaVerseGroup.github.io/_posts/2023-06-11-career-UE-RA.markdown

 3. Collaborate closely with other team members to ensure smooth project progress.

 ## &#9200; Working Hours
 This position does not require fixed working hours, just need to deliver tasks on time.
-However, the weekly working hours will not exceed the work hours corresponding to the wage (in 2023, the hourly wage for postgraduate students is approximately £12.64).
+However, the weekly working hours will not exceed the work hours corresponding to the wage (in 2023, the hourly wage for postgraduate students is approximately £12.64， PhD £16.80).

 ## &#128176; Compensation
 The wage starts from £300-500 per month.
 The specific salary will be determined based on your experience and skills.